 Behaviour stems from our feelings, our needs, and our wants.
-It is important as a caregivers of young people that we understand how their feelings, needs and wants construct their behaviour.
+It is important as caregivers of young people that we understand how their feelings, needs and wants influences their behaviour.

 What you can expect in this course

-This course was designed to help parents and provide insights so that they can better understand how to support their children.
-This can be a challenge for any parent as the child grows to adolescence.
+This course was designed to help parents by providing valuable insights so that they can better understand how to support their children.
+This can be a challenge for any parent as the child grows in to adolescence.

 In this course, Bob Wilkie and Shawn O’Grady dive into Maslow’s hierarchy of needs.
 The work of Abraham Maslow was groundbreaking, and some was based on his work with the Indigenous groups in Southern Alberta.
 His work changed how society addressed psychological issues and provided a new framework of how to heal and overcome mental health issues.

 In sport, there are many new challenges that a young person and their family faces.
 This means that often the needs can go unfulfilled.
 This will trigger feelings that change behaviour.

 Bob and Shawn will walk participants through the common wants of a young person, and the issues that begin when these wants are not met.
 It is valuable information that every parent needs to understand in order to help their child navigate the challenges in sport.

 - an introduction to Maslow’s hierarchy of needs

 - an understanding of the issues that begin to manifest when their child’s needs are unmet

 - how to help their child manage their feelings for better outcomes